For more information on all three of KU's latest round of AAAS fellows, please see the full news release in KU Today.

 Rachel Saylor, a graduate student in the Sue Lunte Group, has received a $500 travel award to the 246th American Chemical Society National Meeting and Exposition in Indianapolis.
 Rachel's poster was selected as a winner of a contest celebrating the 75th anniversary of the ACS Division of Analytical Chemistry.
 Congratulations to Rachel for her exemplary research work!

-March 20, 2013: North Carolina Distinguished Professor Receives Ralph N. Adams Award
+March 20, 2013: North Carolina Distinguished Professor Receives Ralph N. Adams Award at Pittcon

 J. Michael Ramsey, Minnie N. Goldby Distinguished Professor of Chemistry Chair at the University of North Carolina – Chapel Hill, was awarded the Ralph N. Adams Award in Bioanalytical Chemistry at PITTCON 2013 in Philadelphia.
 The Award is sponsored by the Pittsburgh Conference and Friends of Ralph N. Adams.
 The Adams Award was established in 2005 to honor an outstanding scientist who has advanced the field of bioanalytical chemistry through research, innovation, and/or education.